WallGo investigates: Theoretical uncertainties in the bubble wall velocity: Boltzmann equation

-In the other parts of this work, we have followed the conventions in the literature, and used vacuum masses in the Boltzmann equation.
 Figure~\ref{fig:differentMassesIDM} shows that replacing the vacuum masses by the asymptotic masses in the Boltzmann equation could have a substantial impact on the wall velocity.
-When the masses of the out-of-equilibrium particles are set to their asymptotic values, the resulting wall velocity increases by roughly 25\%.
+When the masses of the out-of-equilibrium particles are set to their asymptotic values, the resulting wall velocity can increase by 25\%.
 This effect is primarily due to a reduced source term, $\mathcal S_a\propto f_\text{eq}'(E)$ in Eq.~\eqref{eq:Boltzmann:outofeq} below.
 The derivative is smaller due to the increased, field-independent mass, which leads to smaller deviations from equilibrium in the distribution functions.
 These findings highlight a potential source of error in earlier wall velocity computations that neglected thermal mass corrections for the relevant particles.

+Note that {\tt WallGo} version \WallGoVersion{} does not allow for background temperature-dependent asymptotic masses in the Liouville operator and the source term.
+Figure~\ref{fig:differentMassesIDM} was produced by hardcoding the thermal mass correction into the vacuum mass using the lowest nucleation temperatures of both benchmarks.
+The nucleation temperature ranges for {\tt BM:IDM1} and {\tt BM:IDM3} were $[113.1,124.4]$ and $[118.5,132.1]$ in GeV respectively.